 The large volume of senior unsecured funding issued by HRE in particular during 2007 and 2008 had prompted systemic risk concerns in Germany.
 However, a journalist investigation revealed that the bank investor share in this unsecured debt was only ca. 30%, and losses in the individual case regarding the haircuts in question at the time would have been manageable.
 The rescue fund SoFFin weakened the systemic risk argument himself by pointing to the role of politically important public and semi-public institutional investors, who were to be protected from losses by the state.
-The particular during 2007 and 2008 had prompted systemic risk argument that the bank investor is the protected from losses by the state.

 Beyond political clout of the unsecured investors, systemic risk concern in the covered bond market was the most important reason for the strong public intervention.
 There was great reluctance to test the German covered bond law against the background of its main marketing argument to investors that Pfandbriefe had never defaulted.
-HREs mortgage assets already at restructuring time were seen as shaky, affecting potentially mortgage bonds, and later events in the European sovereign bond market made it clear that public covered bond investors would have faced losses with certainty, if they had been left with the unwinding vehicles prescribed by the law for an insolvency case.
+16 HREs mortgage assets already at restructuring time were seen as shaky, affecting potentially mortgage bonds, and later events in the European sovereign bond market made it